 - A basketball hoop in the parking lot with free basketballs for employees to use before work, after work or during breaks.

-- Onsite health coaching activities with both group and one-on-one sessions.
+- Onsite wellness coaching activities with both group and one-on-one sessions.

 - A private Facebook group for employees to share healthy cooking, nutritious meal ideas and physical activities during and outside of work hours.